pallets/click/docs/bashcomplete.rst

 string.
 The first element of the tuple is the completion and the second is the help string to display.

-Here is an example of using a callback function to generate dynamic suggestions with a help strings:
+Here is an example of using a callback function to generate dynamic suggestions with help strings:

 .. click:example::